Table of Contents

 Proper Walking Form and Reciprocal Motion

-Arm Swing and Leg Movement
+Reciprocal Walking Pattern: Arm and Leg Movement

 Proper Walking Form and Straight Arm Swing

+Everybody should do this movement pattern.
 However, some people swing their arms across their body as they walk.
 This reduces the forward movement, causes a lot of torquing, is very inefficient, and leads to a loss of momentum.

 To eliminate this habit, practice your marching movement on the spot (one of the warm up exercises in Exercise for Better Bones) and incorporate opposite arm and leg pattern into the marching movement.